 They are the people I am being asked to believe are conspiring to keep the truth hidden from me in order to keep their jobs.
 I believe that every single one of them would gladly quit their profession and retrain tomorrow if their patients could suddenly be cured without their help.
 Yet this conspiracy theory requires not just one or two bad-apples knowingly letting their patients die, but a huge number, probably the majority, of medical professionals, in medical research, would need to be involved.

-"Proving that gold nanoparticles are safe to use in the of in dogs is a big step toward gaining approval for clinical trials in men," Axiak-Bechtel said.
+"Proving that gold nanoparticles are safe to use in the treatment of prostate cancer in dogs is a big step toward gaining approval for clinical trials in men," Axiak-Bechtel said.
 "Dogs develop prostate cancer naturally in a very similar way as humans, so the gold nanoparticle treatment has a great chance to translate well to human patients."

-For their treatment, Kattesh Katti, a curators' professor of radiology and physics in the School of Medicine and the College of Arts and Science, and other MU scientists, have found a more efficient way of targeting by using radioactive gold nanoparticles.
+For their treatment, Kattesh Katti, a curators' professor of radiology and physics in the School of Medicine and the College of Arts and Science, and other MU scientists, have found a more efficient way of targeting prostate tumors by using radioactive gold nanoparticles.
 This new treatment would require doses that are thousands of times smaller than chemotherapy and do not travel through the body inflicting damage to healthy areas.

 Read more at: http://phys.org/news/2012-10-gold-nanoparticle-prostate-cancer-treatment.html#jCp